my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 - **Physical units must <span style='color:#32CD32'>not</span> be italicized.** For example, 1.2 dB is correct, while 1.2 *dB* is not.

+- Constant *e*, the imaginary unit *i* and the function symbol *f(x)* should be italicized.

 -  There should be a space before and after arithematic operators.
 E.g., 2.5 ± 0.07.

 - Number range: Use an <span style='color:#32CD32'>en dash</span> and do not include a space either before or after the en dash.